-Discussion: The Project encompasses approximately 1.15 net acres of undeveloped land located south of San Gorgonio Lane and approximately 1,120 feet east of Little Morongo Road.
+The project encompasses approximately 1.26 acres of undeveloped land located north of San Gorgonio Lane between Little Morongo Road and Cabot Road.
 In its current condition, the rectangular-shaped property forms part of a larger Light Industrial (I-L) land use district that is partially developed.
-As such, the Project property and all of its neighboring properties are intended by land use and zoning designation to support business parks and the development of industrial uses operating in enclosed buildings.
+As such, the project property and all of its neighboring properties are intended by land use and zoning designation to support business parks and the development of industrial uses operating in enclosed buildings.
 Medical marijuana facilities are permitted within light industrial districts of the City, but are subject to additional development and operational restrictions pursuant to Desert Hot Springs Municipal Code Chapters 5.50 and 17.180.

 The City of Desert Hot Springs has varying distinguished views of surrounding topographic features and mountain ranges.
 The perception and uniqueness of scenic vistas and visual character can vary according to location and composition of its surrounding context.
 The subjective value of views is generally affected by the presence and intensity of neighboring man-made improvements, such as structures, overhead utilities, and landscape, often in relation to the aesthetic quality offered by a natural background, such as open space, mountain ranges, or a natural landmark feature.
 The proximity and massing of structures, vegetation and other visual barriers interacts with the visibility of surrounding environments to restrict or enhance local characteristic views.
 The assessment of scenic value also considers the compatibility of proposed projects in relation to areas, land uses or vantage points where the enjoyment of scenic vistas may exist, such as scenic roads or residential areas.
 For example, a light industrial facility in the center of an existing industrial district and distant from any scenic roadways would have considerably reduced or no impacts compared to a similar facility located near residential uses or adjacent to scenic routes, where the view shed opportunities would potentially be hindered due to proximity.
 Existing light industrial development in the City and north of the Project typically consists of metal buildings with low-pitch roofs, and a mass and scale appropriate for the zoning district, parcel size, and operation being supported.
-The Project property is presently vacant and predominantly flat with scattered vegetation coverage associated with the Sonoran creosote bush scrub community.
-The on-site terrain is predominantly flat with a gradual slope toward the south.
-There are no salient topographic features or other visual landmarks on-site or on its general surroundings.
-The vacant condition has been representative of the property since at least 1953.
-Accordingly, no historic buildings, structures, or other permanent improvements have been known to formerly exist on-site and no physical improvements, structures, natural topographic features or other visual landmarks are currently found on-site.
-All immediately adjacent parcels maintain an undeveloped state with similar conditions to those found on-site.